bradt/personal-site/public_html/content/plugins/wp-ses/readme.txt

 Then, proceed to the settings:

 1. Fill the email address and name to use as the sender for all emails
-2. Fill in Amazon API credentials
-3. Save changes (Important !)
-4. Ask to add the email as a confirmed sender
+2. Via the amazon SES console, ask to add the sender email as a confirmed sender
-5. Click on the link you got by email from Amazon SES
+3. Click on the link you got by email from Amazon SES
+4. Fill in Amazon API credentials and same sender email
+5. Save changes (Important !)
 6. Refresh the plugin, send a test email
 7. If ok, ask Amazon to go out of sandbox into production mode
 7. Once in production mode, you can use the top button to activate the plugin.
+8. From the plugin, you can manage and validate other senders.

 == Frequently Asked Questions ==